JMMackenzie/CC-News-Tools/README.md

 ```
 @inproceedings{ccnews2020,
  title = {CC-News-En: A Large English News Corpus},
- authors = {J. Mackenzie and R. Benham and M. Petri and J. R. Trippas and J. S. Culpepper and A. Moffat},
+ author = {J. Mackenzie and R. Benham and M. Petri and J. R. Trippas and J. S. Culpepper and A. Moffat},
  booktitle = {Proc.
 CIKM},
  pages = {To Appear},
  year = {2020},